 The founder’s family has donated the majority of funding to cover annual costs of captioning advocacy to date (2009 to 2015).
 They compose a small three member Board of Directors.
 In addition, CCAC teams of consumers and providers work on various captioning advocacy projects, conferring online (e.g. a five-person team to review applications for CCAC sponsorship of Live Captioning for Conferences).
 More teams welcome!

 Donations and new energy for teams are invited from all members and interested others.
 The founder’s professional and volunteer experiences with other non-profits inform all activities and development of the CCAC.
 The goal is to sustain this unique volunteer citizen advocacy group until the mission is accomplished.
 We are not individual stars, we are like you and your neighbors, aiming to create access and inclusion that millions need and deserve every day, via quality captioning on all media, and for live events also.

 Lauren E. Storck, Ph.D. – Advocate for Accessibility Equality, Founder and President of the CCAC, an official non-profit organization.

 P.S.
-Many thanks to several volunteers who have worked with the founder since day one of the CCAC.
-Consumers and providers alike are most often “VBP” – very busy people!
+Many thanks to many volunteers and their energies since the start of the CCAC.
+Consumers and providers alike are most often “VBP” – very busy people.
 They are active at work, in other groups, as volunteers and for families.
-Several also donate time to the CCAC for the website, for good CAPS, and more.
+Several also donate time to CCAC advocacy projects, current and past, for the service called CaptionMatch to help anyone find a provider of any sort of captioning, and for keeping us learning together.
 They know who they are, past and present, and we thank them all.
 Volunteer groups face change and burn-out as many know – we welcome new members regularly!